JEFFREY L. DECKER

 • Smell the smoke produced.

-Note: A good quality of wood pellets should smell like a burning wood.
+Note: A good quality of wood pellets should smell like burning wood.
 Otherwise, the quality is questionable.

 Test 4: Using a glass of water